Cat-Scratch Disease

 • Cats are the primary reservoir for B. henselae and the major vector for transmission to humans.

-• CSD most commonly results from a cat scratch or bite; flea bites are also implicated in transmission.
+• CSD most commonly results from a cat scratch or bite; flea bites may also be implicated in transmission.

 • Kittens are more likely to transmit the organism than adult cats.